-I saw a fantastic BuzzFeed Tasty video this week for cheese-stuffed breadsticks which had 12 million views, and I simply had to have a go at making them myself and being Halloween, I had to give them a creepy twist.
-In the video, they using a tube of pizza dough (now that scares me, Halloween or not!) so instead, I adapted my usual pizza dough recipe to make it a little easier to handle to make my cheesy Bloody Bones!
+I saw a fantastic BuzzFeed Tasty video this week for cheese-stuffed breadsticks, and I simply had to have a go at making them myself and Halloween coming up, I had to give them a creepy twist.
+In the video, they use a tube of pizza dough but that’s not my style so I adapted my usual pizza dough recipe to make it a little easier to handle and created my own Bloody Bones!

 Ordinarily, my pizzas are very high hydration doughs which would make creating the bone shapes as easy as picking up a sleeping cat!
 Reducing the water and going for a slow prove overnight in the fridge made them much easier to work with.
 (Note I use a bit less yeast too as you don’t need as much for such a long prove.)

 For this recipe, chose either ready grated or sliceable mozzarella – you don’t want a big, soft ball of buffalo mozzarella or burrata here as they are far too moist and the bloody bones will end up a soggy mess.
 Brushed your bones with olive oil and sprinkle with a mix of Italian herbs mixed with garlic salt to pump up the flavour (but if you have a jar of my Italian Seasoning to hand, please do use that).